Expressive Painting

 Imogen is a recent graduate of the National Art School Sydney, majoring in painting.
 She also holds a Bachelor of Design (Communication Design) from Swinburne University of Technology (2007).

-She is a current finalist in the Dobell Drawing Prize and the BAMM Biennale Portraiture Prize.
+She is a finalist in the 2025 Dobell Drawing Prize and the Fisher’s Ghost Art Award.
 Her large-scale watercolour portrait of her grandfather, Pop, was featured in the 2024 Salon des Refusés.
-Imogen has been a finalist in several other art awards, including the Fisher’s Ghost Art Award, FLOW: The Biennial National Contemporary Watercolour Prize and the Greenway Art Prize.

 In 2019, Imogen held her first solo exhibition, Familiar Flora, at the Chrissie Cotter Gallery in Camperdown.
 In 2023, she held a mini solo exhibition titled Daily Quiet at Weswal Gallery in Tamworth.
 Imogen’s work is included in the collection of Campbelltown Hospital, the National Art School Library and is also held in private collections across Australia.